 The fuel of choice for the Camaro is e85.
 While the car still utilizes the factory ECU for the direct injection, a Motech ECU adds additional fuel when the boost hits.
 This method allows the car to operate like stock until more fuel is needed.
 Dual Walbro 450s are mounted in a surge tank which supplies the multiport injection on the manifold.

 The custom roll cage is certified for 8.50’s and is a real work of art.
-The main hoop disappears under the headliner, and the down bars can’t even be seen due to the fact they are hidden under interior panels.
-The welds are immaculate to the point that at first glance it’s hard to tell that they are welded.
-The only thing that doesn’t look stock in the car at first glance is the Corbeau seats the five-point harnesses.
+The main hoop disappears under the headliner, and the rear down bars can’t even be seen due to the fact they are hidden under interior panels.
+The welds are immaculate and at first glance it’s hard to tell that they are welded.
+The only thing that doesn’t look stock in the car is the Corbeau seats the five-point harnesses.

 The Camaro has run a best of 8.88 with a 1.3 sixty-foot time at a race weight of 3950.
 With over 6,000 miles on this engine, countless dyno pulls, and who knows how many passes at the dragstrip, it just goes to show that the LT platform is a force to be reckoned with.
 We hope to catch this car in action soon.